-This frames everyone up for the day.
-This includes kura-specific karakia, karakia from other denominations finishing with Pai Marire Each mokopuna is assigned a home group with a male and female staff member who provide pastoral care, advocacy, and additional learning experiences.
-Hydration and nutrition are important to keep energy levels up for learning.
+Karakia This frames everyone up for the day and includes kura-specific karakia, karakia from other denominations finishing with Pai Marire.
+Kaapuia Home groups Each mokopuna is assigned a home group with a male and female staff member who provide pastoral care, advocacy, and additional learning experiences.
+Parakuihi Breakfast Paramanawa Snack breaks Kai nui o te rā Hydration and nutrition are important to keep energy levels up for learning.
 A light breakfast is available at school - we have the initiative Kickstart Breakfast to thank for the free supply of Weetbix and milk.
-From 2021, we also hope to be able to provide free nutritious lunches for every mokopuna from our commercial kitchen as we qualified for the Ka Ora Ka Ako Government-funded lunch programme.
-We use this term in reference to Te Reo Matatini or Language/Literacy learning.
-Tāwhaki is a compulsory foundation learning area for years 7 - 10 and is integrated into the learning experiences of kura tuakana (senior school) mokopuna.
-We use this term in reference to Pāngarau or Mathematics learning.
-Tāwhirimatea is a compulsory foundation learning area for years 7 - 10.
-Kura tuakana mokopuna participate in mathematics learning that aligns with their Ara Ako in pursuit of their desired qualification.
-These are projects designed to appeal to mokopuna 'intelligences' and interests and enable cross-subject (integrated) learning to take place.
+We also provide free nutritious lunches for every mokopuna from our commercial kitchen as we qualified for the Ka Ora Ka Ako Government-funded lunch programme.
+Tāwhaki Te Reo Matatini/ Language Arts This term refers to Te Reo Matatini or Language/Literacy learning.
+Tāwhaki is a compulsory foundation learning area for years 7-10 and is integrated into the learning experiences of whare tuakana (senior school) mokopuna.
+Tāwhirimātea Pāngarau/ Mathematics This term refers to Pāngarau or Mathematics learning.
+Tāwhirimatea is a compulsory foundation learning area for years 7-10.
+Whare tuakana mokopuna participate in mathematics learning that aligns with their Ara Ako in pursuit of their desired qualification.
+Ruaumoko Putaiao / Science This term refers to Putaiao or the Sciences.
+Ruaumoko is a compulsory foundation learning area for years 7-10.
+Whare tuakana mokopuna can specialise in the Sciences including Biology, Checmistry, Physics and Health.
+Atuatanga Integrated projects These are projects designed to appeal to mokopuna 'intelligences' and interests and enable cross-subject (integrated) learning to take place.
 Each project is underpinned by inquiry and/or a design process.
-These are additional projects that provide mokopuna with further opportunities to develop their intelligences and interests and/or develop new ones This wellbeing programme is based on Mason Durie's Whare Tapawhā model and provides opportunities for mokopuna and staff alike, to focus on an aspect of their wellness including Tinana (physical), Hinengaro (intellectual), Wairua (spiritual) and Whānau (relationships) This well-being programme is designed to support the growth of our young male and female mokopuna by exposing them to strong male and female role models and exploring gender related issues from a Māori worldview.
-Mokopuna leaders are emerging from this programme.
+Mahi Pūmanawa Passion Projects These are additional projects that provide mokopuna with further opportunities to develop their intelligences and interests and/or develop new ones Tauora Wellbeing This wellbeing programme is based on Mason Durie's Whare Tapawhā model and provides opportunities for mokopuna and staff alike, to focus on an aspect of their wellness including Tinana (physical), Hinengaro (intellectual), Wairua (spiritual) and Whānau (relationships) Mana Tane/ Mana Wahine programme Male/female programme This well-being programme is designed to support the growth of our young male and female mokopuna by exposing them to strong male and female role models and exploring gender related issues from a Māori worldview.
 Gender diverse mokopuna and staff choose which programme they wish to participate in.